HB (cigarette): HB-Männchen"

 The HB-Männchen ('HB Man') is a cartoon character with whom BAT advertised the HB cigarettes.
 Bruno, the unofficial name of the HB Man, is one of the best-known advertising figures in the history of German commercial television.

 The commercials in cinema and television with Bruno always ran according to the same pattern: It represented everyday situations where something always went wrong, whereupon Bruno became terribly upset, raging with incomprehensible language (it was Arabic, played backwards with double or, accordingly the increasing excitement, was played at a higher speed) and literally "went up in the air".
 The following slogan – spoken from the off with a soothing voice – read: "Stop, my friend!
 Who's getting mad so fast?
 Better reach for a HB!"
 And Bruno hovered as the HB-König ('HB-King') relaxed back to the ground in a good mood, accompanied by the voice: "Then everything goes by itself".
 The cigarette was thus advertised as a problem solver and relaxant, a concept that still applies to many products today.

 Commercials with Bruno were produced from 1957 to 1984, after the advertising ban on cigarettes on television (1974) but only shown in the cinema.
 In the 1960s, it brought the HB male on a profile of 96% of the audience.
 At that time HB was the best-known cigarette brand in Germany.

 Creator of this figure, which was initially drawn in black and white, was the cartoon director Roland Töpfer.

 Today, HB cigarettes are no longer advertised due to the bans on cigarette advertising in Germany.

 Printing works

 In 1977, the series of HB image atlases was established.
 The travel guide series in DIN A4 format, published as HB-Bildatlas, dealt with travel destinations in Germany and around the world.
 The series trades since January 2010 in a new design as the Dumont Picture Atlas.

 From 1979, a nature magazine was published outside (price 1979: 6.50 Deutsche Mark), which in each volume thematized a landscape area from the European area.
 It was discontinued in 1987.

 In 1983, the HB-Kunstführer were added, in which various regions and art landscapes of Germany and Europe were presented in words and pictures.
 The series existed until 1997.

-All ranks appeared in the on the name of the cigarette brand based HB publishing house and distribution company in Hamburg.
+All ranks appeared on the name of the cigarette brand based HB publishing house and distribution company in Hamburg.